 I think most people would agree the world is pretty crazy right now.

-To some observers that which is wrong simply boils down to a deficit in our baseline morality, as if the nation’s “moral compass” has broken along with its Jiminy Cricket conscience ostensibly there to remind us to be “good” and to know “right from wrong”.
+To some observers that which is wrong simply boils down to a growing deficit in our moral foundation, as if the nation’s “moral compass” has gone missing along with its Jiminy Cricket like conscience meant to remind us to be “good” and to know “right from wrong”.
 Others contend that societal norms related to acceptable social behavior (the stuff that guides rational decision-making and keeps us from behaving like cavemen) are either absent or in transition due to a rapidly changing world and melting pot culture.
 Other more conservative critics see this as the result of adding too many immigrants (both legal and illegal), different religions with clashing ideologies, and incompatible racial-ethnic groups to the Founding Father’s original Constitutional recipe.
-Regardless of the reasons, there is an overpowering sense that something is wrong in Camelot (our most positive fantasy and romantic view of America) and while political parties and TV pundits point fingers and argue who’s to blame, signs of this “societal sickness” continue to grow and show.
+Regardless of the reasons, there is an overpowering sense that something is wrong in Camelot (our most positive fantasy and romantic view of America) and while political parties and TV pundits continue to point fingers and argue who’s to blame, signs of this “societal sickness” keep growing and showing.
 Put bluntly, if social issues and psychological problems were toxic fumes and the country was a coal mine (metaphorically speaking)… the canaries would be dead already.

-As a Clinical Psychologist in practice for almost 40 years and as a cultural critic, it’s scary to have to admit that it’s gotten so bad in terms of unhealthy thinking, stress-related conditions and overall maladaptive behavior that its difficult to say exactly who or what’s the MOST CRAZY.
-The fact that relatively few people in power (so called authority figures) seem alarmed enough to do anything proactive may be what drives me the most crazy.
+As a Clinical Psychologist in practice for almost 40 years and as a cultural critic, it’s scary to have to admit that it’s gotten so bad in terms of stress-related conditions and overall maladaptive behavior that its difficult to say exactly who or what’s the MOST CRAZY.
+The fact that relatively few people in power or so called authority figures seem alarmed enough to do anything proactive may be what drives me the most insane.

 Certainly from media reports it sounds as if there are more “bad hombres” running loose and unhinged than all the existing flavors of Baskin Robbins and Ben and Jerrys ice cream combined.
 The phrase “another senseless act of violence” seems to show up in the news on a daily basis.
-Trying to keep up with all the viral videos of incomprehensible antisocial acts and totally bonkers behavior (or remember all the names of last weeks mass murder or suicide bomber victims) is becoming impossible even for a seasoned psychologist and information junkie such as myself.
+Trying to keep up with all the viral videos of incomprehensible antisocial acts and totally bonkers behavior is becoming impossible even for a seasoned psychologist and information junkie such as myself.

 Unfortunately I don’t have a single all-encompassing explanation for the explosion of irrationality, violence and off-the-wall behavior.
 It seems that no place (even schools) are safe from random encounters with lunatics or “bad seed” individuals.
 It’s even more crazy-making to hear neighbors or friends of the identified lunatic interviewed later saying, “He seemed so normal…he was pretty quiet and used to mow my lawn for free, etc.” This disparity includes the broad range of overtly disturbed and psychotic people as well as the plain old regular individuals who just snap and melt down like a lit candle in a pile of gas soaked rags.
 Certainly, the Internet, social media and 24-hour cable news haven’t been of much help in assisting people to remain calm, sane or civil in these highly stressful times.
 For all it’s Steve Jobs hype and “interconnected” gobbledygook, the information revolution actually may do more harm than good when it comes to providing support, safety and security (and especially the kind of tangible help that is shown to mitigate mental illness..see website at bottom).
 Ditto for the digital age failing to keep it’s Utopian pie-in-the-sky promise of transforming “gaming addicts” and sedentary consumers into “healthier and happier” human beings.
 In reality it’s more like a mash-up of the movies ‘Wall-e”, “Westworld” and “Halloween 3” online and outside our double bolted and triple locked front doors.
 Finally, as far as I can tell NOBODY (including myself) is getting the doctor recommended 7-8 hours of “deep restorative sleep” every night.
 That alone is probably a really bad sign.
 On the other hand, Melatonin and Ambien sleeping pill sales are skyrocketing.